aford277/MoleculeVisualizer/README.md

 NOTE
 This application is designed for linux based systems.
 Python 3.7 or higher is needed.
 A different library path may needed to be set that's different than the one provided above.

+Credits:
+The design/structure of the application and the molecule.i file were created by Dr Stefan Kremer.